I’ve never claimed to be normal. Anyone who says I have is just a liar. And I’ve never claimed to have a normal household.

 I’ll explain further – Sarah’s Honors Chemistry teacher, at a time when eggs are at their most expensive in our area, decided that the students should each bring in a dozen eggs to simply fling at each other during class.

-Sometimes my daughter brings up things that I simply don’t understand.
+Sometimes my daughter brings up things or asks questions that I simply don’t understand.
 These encounters always leave me shaking my head and questioning my sanity.

 And then there’s the case of….the socks.
 Some people have sock monsters who make off with their socks, or dryers that eat them – I, on the other hand, have Sarah: